There are three options for starting a new project:

 - Hold the right mouse button to change the direction the view is facing.

 - W, A, S, and D will move view position forward, left, right, and back.

-- Alt will orbit around a selected object.
+- Hold Alt and use the left mouse button to orbit around a selected object.

 - Use the scroll wheel to move the view closer or further away.

 - Hold the wheel button to slide the view left, right, up, or down.

 - Press F with an object selected to move the view to focus on that object.